 The Angel Hotel

 The first establishment you will see if arriving in Coleford by bus is The Angel Hotel.
 The angel is a welcoming pub that serves an array of drinks at reasonable prices.
 Also, the staff and locals are a friendly bunch.
 For food, they have a bar menu or a full restaurant menu for diners wanting more than pub grub. https://angelhotel.southcoastinns.co.uk/

 The Faddle Fair

 The Faddle Fair has over 25 stalls selling everything from local handmade goods, art, crafts, local produce & more.
-There is also choices of delicious street food, children’s entertainment and live music.
+There are also choices of delicious street food, children’s entertainment and live music.
 The Fair takes place every few months in the town.